hapvey/hapvey/README.md

-Help us make this website great!
+**Help us make this website great!**
-All Hapvey website & docs are open source.
+<br> All Hapvey website & docs are open source.
 See something that's wrong or unclear?
 Submit a pull request.